Part of our series "The Basics of Protection Class."

 WSRB answers many questions about Protection Classes (PCs) for properties in Washington state.
-Over the years, we’ve found that some people are surprised to learn that not every property has the same Protection Class as the community it’s in.
+Over the years, we’ve found that some people are surprised to learn that not every property has the same PC as its community.
+Instead, PCs are assigned to individual properties.
+We want everyone to understand how PCs work; this blog post explains the process.

 There are two key points to understand about PCs: